 West & Sth Coast Forecast

-Monday Cloudy.
-Very high (90%) chance of showers, most likely in the morning and afternoon with possible hail.
-Snow falling to low levels.
-Winds W 35 to 50 km/h decreasing to 15 to 25 km/h during the evening.
+Friday Cloudy.
+Very high (90%) chance of showers, most likely in the morning and afternoon.
+Snow falling above 1000 metres.
+Winds W/NW 30 to 45 km/h increasing to 50 km/h before tending W/SW 25 to 35 km/h during the morning, then decreasing to 15 to 25 km/h in the evening.

 West & Sth Coast Observations

 - observations list type

 Lake Pedder in Tasmania's south-west has reached capacity for the first time in 28 years.